 It’s now a proven fact that John Stankey, by ATT having a judgement of the substantial amount of $177 Million Dollars establishes his disdain for his own customers meaning there is most likely no crime he wouldn’t commit therefore he should be punished for his dastardly actions

-Even his wife, along with his son Justin and his daughter Erika can’t trust him, because of his blatant criminal behavior and when he is prosecuted for his felonies and sentenced to a lengthy prison term they will abandon him very quickly as he is definitely not a person to be trusted.
+Even his wife, along with his son Justin and his daughter Erika can’t trust him, because of his blatant criminal behavior and when he is prosecuted for his felonies and sentenced to a lengthy prison term they will most likely abandon him very quickly, as he is definitely not a person to be trusted.

 The individuals referenced herein are being investigated for possible violations of the RICO Act and considering that ONLY two “PREDICATE” offenses need to be committed during a 10 year period which realizing their propensity to violate the law with impunity should be relatively easy to prove and this website will leave no stone unturned to establish the true facts and have them prosecuted and convicted for their crimes under the RICO Act statute.